-Through the Civil Works program, the US Army Corps of Engineers (USACE) serves the public by providing the Nation with quality and responsive management of the Nation’s water resources.
-As a result, USACE, in partnership with stakeholders, has constructed many Civil Works projects across the Nation’s landscape.
-Given the widespread locations of these projects, many embedded within communities, over time there may be a need for others outside of USACE to alter or occupy these projects and their associated lands.
-Reasons for alterations could include improvements to the projects; relocation of part of the project; or installing utilities or other non-project features.
+The US Army Corps of Engineers (USACE) Section 408 program allows another party, such as a local government, company, or individual, to alter a USACE Civil Works project.
+Given the widespread locations of these projects, many embedded within communities, over time there may be a need to either alter or occupy these projects and their associated lands.
+Reasons for alterations could include improvements to the projects, relocation of part of the project, or installing utilities or other non-project features.

 Examples of projects that need USACE Section 408 permission include: